SolutionGuidance/psm/INSTALL.md

    If you have a previous build deployed already, you can replace the deployment in the UI or add the `--force` switch after `deploy`.

 1. Create database schema and initial data.
-Use the `seed.sql` data to create tables and `legacy_seed.sql` to create tables for entities that have not yet been migrated to Hibernate5:
+Use the `seed.sql` data to create most of the necessary tables, and `legacy_seed.sql` to create tables for entities that have not yet been migrated to Hibernate 5:

       ```ShellSession
       $ psql -h localhost -U psm psm < {/path/to/psm}/psm-app/db/seed.sql